Business Rules

 qryUnion SELECT Union.UnionID, Technician.Name, Technician.PhoneNumber FROM Technician INNER JOIN Union ON Technician.TechnicianID = Union.TechnicianID WHERE (((Union.UnionID)=”UA”));

-This query will be generated to display the details and specifications about the technician employees belonging to a specific Union.
+This query will be generated to display the details and specifications of the technician employees belonging to a specific Union.